Jamesaskew101/ERP-Additional-Materials/data_preprocessing/README.md

 4. **Final Output**
    - `final_output.csv`

    Combines the processed problems and solutions into a single structured dataset suitable for downstream tasks (e.g. training, evaluation, or building a triage system).
+This data file again is again hidden due data procoutions taken with this project.

 ---

 ## 🔹 Files in This Folder

 - **Raw Data**
+  - Avaliable apon request
   - `Copy_of_Tickets_cleaned.xlsx`
   - `Ticket history 3.xlsx`